Are Pugs good with kids? Well, it’s evident adding a dog to your family is a serious matter that most dog owners are facing.

 3. Introduce Pugs with Baby Items

 Baby items are a new thing for your pugs.
-You must introduce them with new baby items in the house because sometimes they sniff or don’t like the new items in the house.
-Before your baby arrives you must teach them how to react with baby items like Baby Walkers & Strollers, Baby Car Seats and other baby items.
+You must introduce them to new baby items in the house because sometimes they sniff or don’t like the new items in the house.
+Before your baby arrives you must teach them how to react with baby items like Baby Walkers & Strollers, Baby Car Seats, and other baby items.

 4. Set the Boundaries